vitejs/vite/docs/blog/announcing-vite3.md

 Learn more in the [WebAssembly guide](/guide/features.html#webassembly)

+## Build Improvements

+### ESM SSR Build by Default

+Most SSR frameworks in the ecosystem were already using ESM builds.
+So, Vite 3 makes ESM the default format for SSR builds.
+This allows us to streamline previous [SSR externalization heuristics](https://vitejs.dev/guide/ssr.html#ssr-externals), externalizing dependencies by default.

 ### Improved Relative Base Support

 Vite 3 now properly supports relative base (using `base: ''`), allowing built assets to be deployed to different bases without re-building.
 This is useful when the base isn't known at build time, for example when deploying to content-addressable networks like [IPFS](https://ipfs.io/).

+## Experimental Features

 ### Built Asset Paths fine-grained Control (Experimental)